PrincetonUniversity/tango-routing/headers.md

 ## Embedded Route Updates

 For the Tofino-eBPF active routing experiment, we will be embedding the route updates within the UDP header of the IPv4/UDP client header which the Tofino will treat in a special manner.
 Specifically, the Tofino will use the lower *4-bits* of the source port and lower *3-bits* of the destination port as the *traffic class* which will now route to the new *path* respectively.
-Every other bit is unset.
+Every non-mapping bit is unset.

 For brevity, the following is is lucid code that does this check: